Integrative Medicine Universities and Schools in the U.S.

 Integrative medicine online fellowship programs are more often available through a Doctor of Medicine degree program or a...

-In order to complete graduate training in integrative medicine, individuals would need to complete a fellowship, due to the...
+To gain graduate training in integrative medicine, individuals would need to complete a fellowship; master's degree programs in...

 - Schools with Holistic Medicine Programs: How to Choose